Radiofrequency Facet Denervation

 After the injections, you compare your pain levels before and after the procedure.
 The numbing effect from the injections is temporary.
 You might need injections on separate days to make an accurate diagnosis.

-If your pain gets better after the injections, your doctor might suggest having RFD.
+If your pain gets better after the injections, your doctor might suggest radiofrequency facet denervation to relieve your pain.

-Using an X-ray to guide the needle, the doctor places a special needle in the nerve connected to the damaged joint.
+Using an x-ray for guidance, the doctor places a special needle in the nerve connected to the damaged facet joint.
 After injecting local anesthetic to numb the nerve, the doctor heats the needle to damage a portion of the nerve.
 This stops that nerve from sending pain signals.
 It does not damage nerves that go to your arms or legs, and does not damage the joint any further.